jupyterhub/binderhub/doc/zero-to-binderhub/setup-binderhub.rst

 Customizing your Deployment
 ---------------------------

-The Helm chart used to install your BinderHub deployemnt exposes a number of optional features.
+The Helm chart used to install your BinderHub deployment exposes a number of optional features.
 Below we describe a few of the most common customizations and how you can configure them.